ucd-library/fuseki-kafka-connector/README.md

   - Load the https://github.com/ucd-library/jena library into eclipse.
 You can follow the Jena provided tutorial here: https://jena.apache.org/tutorials/using_jena_with_eclipse.html
   - Add this repository to eclipse, importing as a maven package.
 Make sure to run `maven install` from within the project in eclipse.
+    -  `mvn -Drat.skip=true -Dmaven.test.skip=true -DskipTests install`
   - modify the config.ttl file to use this jar.
 See Usage section above.
 The config file is located in `./jena-fuseki2/jena-fuseki-webapp/run/config.ttl` which is in the `jena-fuseki-webapp` sub project in eclipse.
+  - Add `jena-fuseki-core` and `jena-fuseki-webapp` to the fuseki-kafka-connector build path.
-  - Addthe `Java Appplication` run configuration with main set to `org.apache.jena.fuseki.cmd.FusekiCmd` in project `jena-fuseki-webapp`.
+  - Add the `Java Appplication` run configuration with main set to `org.apache.jena.fuseki.cmd.FusekiCmd` in project `jena-fuseki-webapp`.
 No arguments required.
-You many need to click the 'Dependencies' tab and add the `fuseki-kafka-connector` project.
+You many need to click the 'Dependencies' tab and add the `jena-kafka-connector` project.
+    - The  `jena-kafka-connector` project will need to be compiled first.
+Run -> Maven Build -> Target should be project.
+    - Add the kafka-clients jar to the run dependencies as well